Being John Malkovich: Plot

 Lotte confronts Dr. Lester, who reveals that he is in fact Captain Mertin, who, having discovered the portal to a "vessel body" in the late 1800s, erected the Mertin-Flemmer building to conceal it.
 He has obtained immortality by moving from one body to the next, which becomes "ripe" on the host's 44th birthday, allowing him to take possession.
-If he's late he'd become trapped in a newborn body.
-This time, Lester has invited a group of friends to join him in occupying Malkovich once he turns 44, and Lotte warns them that Craig has taken control.
+If he is late, he would become trapped in a newborn body.
+Lester has invited a group of friends to join him in occupying Malkovich once he turns 44, and Lotte warns them that Craig has taken control.
 Craig discovers he can occupy Malkovich indefinitely.
 Inhabiting him over the next eight months, he makes Malkovich into a world-class puppeteer and marries Maxine, who is pregnant.

 On Malkovich's 44th birthday, Lester and Lotte kidnap Maxine.
 They call to demand that Craig leave Malkovich, threatening to kill Maxine, but he hangs up.
 In desperation, Lotte decides to shoot Maxine, who escapes into the portal.
 Lotte pursues her through Malkovich's subconscious before they are both ejected.
 Maxine confesses that she kept her unborn child because it was conceived while Lotte was in Malkovich's mind, meaning that it is Lotte's child, too, and the women cement their love for each other.
 Craig, believing Maxine is still in danger, leaves Malkovich's mind, allowing Lester and his friends to enter.
 Discovering that Maxine has discarded him for Lotte, Craig swears to reenter the portal to take back Malkovich's mind.

-Seven years later, an older Malkovich, now inhabited by multiple people, tells Sheen about Lester and his friends' plan to extend their lives via the portal, which now leads to the mind of Maxine's daughter Emily.
-Craig, having entered the portal too late to enter Malkovich but too early to have any control over Emily, is permanently trapped inside her, forced to watch Lotte and Maxine live happily together.
+Seven years later, an older Malkovich, now inhabited by multiple people, tells Sheen about Lester and his friends' plan to extend their lives via the portal, which now leads to the mind of Maxine's daughter, Emily.
+Meanwhile, Craig, having entered the portal too late to enter Malkovich, but too early to have any control over Emily, is permanently trapped inside her, forced to watch Lotte and Maxine live happily together.